Túngara frog

-The Túngara frog (Engystomops pustulosus) is a species of frog in the family Leptodactylidae.
+The túngara frog (Engystomops pustulosus) is a species of frog in the family Leptodactylidae.
 It is a small nocturnal terrestrial frog found in Mexico, Central America, and the northeastern regions of South America.

-The tungara frog exhibits interesting behavior between the sexes, in both male/male and male/female interactions.
+The túngara frog exhibits interesting behavior in male/female interactions.
 Male vocalizations are critical in female mate choice, and females often prefer males who give complex mating calls at a lower frequency rather than simple calls at a higher frequency.